 From the River Rock website: "Ever dreamed of having the entire facility to yourself?
 No lines, no waits?
 Just full of friends?
 You can climb, watch movies, and play games."
 Food will be provided at this event.
 Cost to students is $15/person.

 Ready for a challenge?
 Crack codes and mysterious puzzles within the 30-minute window to escape from the OA Center.
 Sign up with friends (or by yourself) for a spot in one of the time slots.
-Cost is $2/person for this nerve-racking blast of an experience.
+Cost is $2/person or $15/group for this nerve-racking blast of an experience.